“This post may contain affiliate links. Please read my disclosure for more info.

 There are three main credit reporting agencies, Experian, Trans Union and Equifax.
 Almost all merchants report your payment history and your credit limits to at least one of these agencies.

-Generally, you should try not to use more than about 30% of your available credit.
+Generally, you should try not to use more than 30% of your available credit.
 They’ll rate you lower if they consider you over-extended with credit.
 So you need to consider each card, and your over all credit.

 If you have several credit cards, all with different limits, it’s easy to lose track of the ratio of your available credit to the credit you’re actually using.
-Being able to examine your report will show you this.
+But you’ll be able to determine that from your credit report.

-You need to know what your score is because it will bite you when you least expect it.
+Knowing your credit score is important because it will bite you when you least expect it.

 If you’re applying for a car loan or a mortgage, you don’t want the salesperson across from you saying, “sorry we could have given you the lower rate but your credit isn’t good enough”.
 That translates into higher payments.
 Or worse, a rejection.

 You also may see accounts on your credit report that you didn’t even realize you still had open.
 So you’ll be able to close whatever accounts you no longer use.